aravindarav19/Pandemic-Forecasting-using-AI-/README.md

 ---

 #### How to Run the Code:
-1. Clone the repository or download the `Msc_project.ipynb`.
+1. Clone the repository or download the `GCNN AND LSTM MODEL .ipynb`.
 2. Install required libraries via pip:
    ```bash
    pip install numpy pandas matplotlib torch torch-geometric scikit-learn
    ```
-3. Run the Jupyter Notebook (`Msc_project.ipynb`) for step-by-step execution.
+3. Run the Jupyter Notebook (`GCNN AND LSTM MODEL .ipynb`) for step-by-step execution.
    - Ensure you have a compatible GPU for faster GCNN training.

 ---